a11ywatch/sidecar/README.md

 You can get the [CLI](https://github.com/A11yWatch/a11ywatch/tree/main/cli) with `cargo install a11ywatch_cli` or `npm i a11ywatch-cli -g` to run scans in shell.

 View the [documentation](https://docs.a11ywatch.com/documentation/services/) for more information on ports and etc.

+## Packages exposed

+The following packages can be imported to use directly to extend the A11yWatch suite.

+1. `@a11ywatch/core`
+1. `@a11ywatch/mav`
+1. `@a11ywatch/pagemind`
+1. `@a11ywatch/crawler`
+1. `@a11ywatch/elastic-cdn`

+## Examples

+View the [basic example](./examples/basic/) or [bun example](./examples/basic/) for a getting started point.

+## Help

+If the scan fails initially its most likely due to chrome not being installed or the startup not finishing beforehand.
+We are working on adding chrome connection detection to prevent this from happening.

 ## TODO